-As an online business owner, it is a continuous struggle to create visibility on social media.
+As an online business owner, it is a continuous struggle to create visibility on the interwebs.
 You need to STAND OUT.
-And while I am a one-woman show, (and a fabulous Marketing Assistant, Jill of All Trades) I am a fan of being on fewer platforms, but doing them well.
+And while I am a one-woman show (and a fabulous Marketing Assistant, Jill of All Trades), I am a fan of being on fewer platforms but doing them well.
 Unless you have a big team and a big budget, it’s hard to keep up with the big gurus.
 I am a homeschooling mom who uses and loves Pinterest for my personal and business use.
 If you are new to me, I’m Karrie, a Pinterest Strategist!
-I urge you to get off the 24/7 social media hamster wheel by using Pinterest!
+I urge you to get off the 24/7 social media hamster wheel and learn about the benefits of Pinterest ads!
 Why?
 Because 442 million people use this platform actively every month, and you definitely want them to find out about your business.

 Pinners search for ideas and inspiration for literally everything.
 So, you have to be there when they do it!
-With Pinterest ads, you will increase not just efficiency and performance, but also traffic, engagement, sales, and brand awareness (if you’re the Targets and Addidas’ of the world with big budgets).
+Benefits of Pinterest Ads include increased efficiency and performance but also traffic, engagement, sales, and brand awareness (if you’re the Targets and Addidas’ of the world with big budgets).

 Statistics show that 97% of Pinterest searches are unbranded.
 This brings you the possibility of presenting your product, info product, or service while users are still undecided and in the process of searching.

-It might just be me, BUT Pinterest is literally perfect for every business because it is a newer advertising social media platform and the competition is not as big as say FB?
+It might just be me, BUT Pinterest is literally perfect for every business because it is a newer advertising social media platform, and the competition is not as big as say, Facebook?
 Did you know that 77% of weekly pinners have discovered a new brand on Pinterest?
 Therefore, the chances for your business to be seen are very high.

 First, you have to establish your target audience.
 For this, you need to know demographic information about them, such as age, gender, occupation, income level, and location.
 By doing this, you can find out their areas of interest based on their behavior on Pinterest.